Khanty-Mansiysk: Sports

 Khanty-Mansiysk is a skiing and alpine skiing centre.
 Biathlon World Cup competitions are annually held in the city, and tourism infrastructure has been developed here quite well.
 The city was the venue of the 2003 and 2011 Biathlon World Championships, and in 2005 the first Mixed Biathlon Relay Championships took place here, and again in 2010.

 The 2011 IPC Biathlon and Cross-Country Skiing World Championships where skiers with a physical disability compete, took place in Khanty-Mansiysk in March–April 2011 as well.

 Khanty-Mansiysk was home to the 2015 Winter Deaflympics and the HC Yugra of the Supreme Hockey League.

 The city includes the Ugra Chess Academy, which has been the venue of the 2010 Chess Olympiad and the Women's World Chess Championship 2012.
 In 2010, the Olympic Hotel was built just to house the players in the Olympiad.
-It also hosted the 2005 Chess World Cup, the 2007 Chess World Cup, the 2009 Chess World Cup and the 2011 Chess World Cup.
+It also hosted the 2005 Chess World Cup, the 2007 Chess World Cup, the 2009 Chess World Cup, the 2011 Chess World Cup, and the 2019 Chess World Cup.
 It hosted the World Rapid and Blitz Championship in 2013 and the 2014 Candidates Tournament.

 In May 2015, the FIDE Grand Prix tournament was held here.

 The 2018 FIDE Women's World Championship was held here on November 2–23, 2018.
 It included 64 chess players from 28 countries and was won by Ju Wenjun.